“Be Free.”

 Sometimes, a resource roll or luck check will be more or less likely to be helpful.
 Your GM may impose advantage or disadvantage depending on the circumstances.

-Whenever you roll a 6 on a resource die, roll an extra die and add it to your pool.
+Whenever you roll a 6 on a resource die, roll an extra die and add it to your total for this resource roll.

 When the actions you take can lead to unintended side effects, your GM may ask you to make a risk check.